DPFP/chuwa0620/ShortQuestions/hw6.md

   fields that need to be modified.
 * Response: A JSON object representing the updated blog post with its new details.

-DELETE API - Delete a Blog Post:
+DELETE API - Delete a Blog Entity:

 * Endpoint: /api/posts/{postId}
 * Description: This API will allow users to delete a specific blog post by its unique identifier (postId).